The opinions

 political trailblazers here.
 In A Man for

-, William G. Robbins documents the incredible career of
+All Seasons, William G. Robbins documents the incredible career of

 politician Monroe Sweetland.
 A prominent Oregonian during the twentieth